Overview

 Professor Brenda Gannon is a Professor in the School of Economics and Affiliate Professor at the Centre for the Business and Economics of Health, The University of Queensland and an Affiliate Professor at the Mater Research Institute, The University of Queensland.
 She is also an affiliate member of CEPAR (ARC Centre for Research Excellence in Population Ageing Research).
 Since 2022, she is Honorary Adjunct Professor at University of Galway, Ireland.
 She was Director of Research in the School of Economics from 2018-2023.
 Professor Gannon is an international expert in the field of Health Economics of Ageing and has won over $30 million, as chief investigator, in collaborative research income, with economics, medicine and social science with academia and industry.
 She has developed a range of projects in Economics of Ageing on topics of dementia, physical activity and cognition, health shocks and health care utilization, and consumer directed care and home care.
 She has worked extensively on interdisciplinary research with gerontologists, clinicians and methodologists.
 Her work has been influential in the development of programs for falls preventions and informing policy on disability and social inclusion, and has positively impacted on the health of many older people across the world.
 Her work also spans across the lifecyle from birth, and she has worked with clinicians on trials for newborns with breathing difficulities.
 She is the Health Economics and Epidemiology lead for the Queensland Family Cohort (QFC) Study, the pilot led by Mater Research, and is on the QFC Governance Committee, focusing on maternal mental health, inequalities of opportunity, alcohol use and related health care use and costs.

 Professor Gannon’s research carries a dual role, (1) as an applied health economist and econometrician using big and complex data, utilising health economics theory and concepts to test the validity of causal hypotheses, (2) collaborator across all Faculties leading critical economic evaluations.
 Her research is funded by her position as chief investigator on projects from the Australian Research Council, National Health and Medical Research Council, EU H2020, Health Research Board, Ireland and the National Institute for Health Research, UK.
 She is the lead economist on projects in dementia, emergency care and paediatric care.
 All studies incorporate methodological innovations and applied research.
 She has provided advice to government at senior levels, and had a Ministerial appointment, on the Medical Services Advisory Committee Evaluation Sub-Committee 2017-2021.
 She sits regularly as a panel member of various NHMRC and MRFF grant review committees and has also previously appointed to the EU Commission grant panels.
 She has been invited to give several talks at international fora, including a key note talk on ageing and longevity at the National Academy of Medicine, Global Roadmap to Healthy Longevity, in Washington DC.
 Professor Gannon was an elected Professorial member of the Academic Board at UQ 2018-2022.
 In 2023, Professor Gannon was elected a Fellow of the Queensland Academy of Arts and Sciences.
+She has been elected as a Council Member of Queensland Academy of Arts and Sciences since 2024.

 Availability

-Professor Brenda Gannon is:
+- Professor Brenda Gannon is:

-Available for supervision
+- Not available for supervision

-Media expert
+- Media expert

 Qualifications

-• Doctor of Philosophy, National University of Ireland
+- Doctor of Philosophy, National University of Ireland

 Research interests

-• Cognitive impairment
+Cognitive impairment

-• Aged Care and care for older people
+Aged Care and care for older people

-• Economics of ageing and decision making
+Economics of ageing and decision making

-• Health Economics
+Health Economics

-• Physical activity, investment and health
+Physical activity, investment and health

 Research impacts

 Professor Gannon is an international expert in the field of Health Economics of Ageing and has won over $30 million, as chief investigator, in collaborative research income, with economics, medicine and social science with academia and industry.
-She has developed a range of projects in Economics of Ageing and Longevity on topics of dementia care, physical activity and cognition, health shocks and health care utilization, and consumer directed care and home care.
+She has developed a range of projects in Economics of Ageing on topics of dementia care, physical activity and cognition, health shocks and health care utilization, and consumer directed care and home care and mental health.
 She has worked extensively on interdisciplinary research with gerontologists, clinicians and methodologists.
 Her work has been influential in the development of programs for falls preventions and informing policy on disability and social inclusion, and has positively impacted on the health of many older people across the world.

 Professor Gannon is an award winning HDR supervisor, mentoring several HDR students and post doctorate students, in UQ and globally, in the International Health Economics Association and Australian Health Economics Society mentoring programs.
 She has mentored early career researchers into academia, research, consultancy and industry jobs, for example, Deloitte Economics, Monash University, Australian National University, University of York and GSK.